Nourishing Vegetable Broth | Recipe and Benefits

 Vegetable broth is made with veggies, spices, and seasonings, and is completely vegan.
 There should not be any dairy products in a pure vegetable broth.

 While some soups and stocks may need gluten to thicken it, veggie broth is not one of those.
 Making your own broth ensures you are free of any allergies, like gluten.
 If you are purchasing a stock, make sure you read the ingredient list well.
-Gluten can be snuck in food items that you wouldn't suspect.
+Gluten can be snuck into food items that you wouldn't suspect.

 What Are the Benefits of Vegetable Broth?

-Drinking vegetable broth provides full body nourishment.
+Drinking vegetable broth provides full-body nourishment.
 Here are a few ways veggie broth can add to your healthy lifestyle.

 Helps Boost Immunity

 Vegetables are full of important vitamins and minerals that promote immune health.
 When you reduce those vegetables down into an easily digestible broth, your body can smoothly absorb those nutrients.
 Beta-carotene, vitamin C, and vitamin E are all great antioxidants that support the immune system.

 Helps Increase Energy